 Select Page

-The STRIDE Committee provides information and advice about practices that will maximize the likelihood that diverse, well-qualified candidates for faculty positions will be identified, and, if selected for offers, recruited, retained, and promoted at the University of Michigan.
-The committee leads workshops for faculty and administrators involved in hiring.
+The Committee on Strategies and Tactics for Recruiting to Improve Diversity and Excellence (STRIDE) provides information and advice about practices that will maximize the likelihood that diverse, well-qualified candidates for faculty positions will be identified, and, if selected for offers, recruited, and retained at the University of Michigan.
+The committee developed and maintains the Handbook for Faculty Searches and Hiring, and leads workshops for faculty and administrators involved in hiring.
+The workshop and handbook content is based on the committee’s continual examination of the research literature and discussions about how it applies to faculty searches.

 Workshops